molsonkiko/JsonToolsNppPlugin/docs/README.md

 Clicking on or paging to a row in the error form with the arrow keys will move the caret to the location in the document where that error was found.

 Hitting `Enter` while in the form refreshes the form with the JSON in the current document.
 You can also seek the next syntax error with a description that starts with a letter by typing that letter while in the form.
 For example, typing `P` in the form might select the next `Python-style '#' comments are not part of any well-accepted JSON specification` error.

+Beginning in [v6.0](/CHANGELOG.md#600---unreleased-2023-mm-dd), you can right-click on this form to gain the option of exporting all errors to JSON or refreshing the form.

 In addition to this form, the document type status bar section will show how many errors were logged.